 I wanted to make rolls from scratch for dinner, using the overnight recipe on this website, but I'll be traveling (about 90 min by car) to my mom's house.
 Do you think it would be ok to fully bake the rolls and then just reheat in the oven at my mom's house?
 Maybe par-bake them?
 How long/what temp would you suggest? —coppertone24

 Yes, you can absolutely reheat rolls!
 Bake them off in advance (if you are going to let them sit for more than a day, cool them, wrap them in foil, and freeze them), then reheat them wrapped in foil in a 350°F oven for about 15 minutes, remove the foil, and let them crisp up for a further 5 minutes.

 Any suggestions for Thanksgiving desserts that can be made way ahead of time (2+ days)? —jenl

 Are you kiddin' me?
 Pretty much any pie can be made ahead!
-I like the classic apple and an extra-smooth pumpkin, but really, any pie on this page will you you just fine.
+I like the classic apple and an extra-smooth pumpkin, but really, any pie on this page will do you just fine.
 Store it in the fridge, then serve at room temperature, or if you'd like, crisp it up in a warm oven for half an hour before serving.